EricCrosson/resume/README.md

 Container|Abstract|
 ---|---
-[hamroctopus/spin] | Provide a [Promela] development environment [hamroctopus/latex-cmake] | Provide a consistent dev and ci environment for latex documents using cmake
+[spin] | Provide a [Promela] development environment [latex-cmake] | Provide a consistent dev and ci environment for latex documents using cmake

 Web sites
 ---------